RamanLab/FastSL-py/README.rst

 ::

-    - Python 3.6 for Gurobi 8 (conda distribution recommended)
+    - Python 3.6 for Gurobi 8
-    - Python 3.5 for IBM CPLEX and Gurobi 7 (conda distribution recommended)
+    - Python 3.5 for IBM CPLEX and Gurobi 7

 Installation:
 -------------